Tuebel/blog/_posts/2024-12-11-zen-browser-windows-keyboard-shortcuts.md

 tags: [blog]
 ---

 Windows turns the default Ctrl+Alt commands into AltGr which prevents Zen keyboard shortcuts for split views.
+Here is how to work around it.

 The easiest solution is to reassign the keyboard shortcuts in Zen.
 Go to `settings keyboard shortcuts` and click on shortcuts which use `Ctrl + Alt`.